-Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board is trustee of the Scheme.
-Members of the Board are appointed by the Minister of Finance (the Minister).
+Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board of Trustees of the National Provident Fund (the Board) is Trustee of the Scheme.
+Members of the Board are appointed by the Minister of Finance.